TONToken (TON) Price Tops $0.0127

-TONToken (CURRENCY:TON) traded flat against the U.S. dollar during the twenty-four hour period ending at 20:00 PM E.T. on February 1st.
+TONToken (CURRENCY:TON) traded flat against the dollar during the 24 hour period ending at 14:00 PM Eastern on February 5th.
 TONToken has a market cap of $567,928.01 and approximately $52,496.00 worth of TONToken was traded on exchanges in the last 24 hours.
-One TONToken coin can currently be purchased for approximately $0.0127 or 0.00000093 BTC on cryptocurrency exchanges.
-In the last week, TONToken has traded flat against the U.S. dollar.
+One TONToken coin can now be purchased for approximately $0.0127 or 0.00000093 BTC on major exchanges.
+During the last week, TONToken has traded flat against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.